yugabyte/yugabyte-db/docs/content/preview/deploy/kubernetes/single-zone/oss/helm-chart.md

   </li>
 </ul>

-## Introduction

 [Helm](https://helm.sh/) is an open source packaging tool that helps install applications and services on Kubernetes.
 It uses a packaging format called `charts`.
 A Helm chart is a package containing all resource definitions necessary to create an instance of a Kubernetes application, tool, or service in a Kubernetes cluster.

 ## Prerequisites

 You must have a Kubernetes cluster that has Helm configured.
-If you have not installed the Helm client (`helm`), see [Installing Helm](https://helm.sh/docs/intro/install/).
+If you have not installed the Helm client (`helm`), see [Install Helm](https://helm.sh/docs/intro/install/).

 The YugabyteDB Helm chart has been tested with the following software versions: